Sales journal

 (2).
 Posting to general ledger:

-- The total of accounts receivable & sales column is debited to accounts receivable account and credited to sales account in the general ledger.
+- The total of accounts receivable & sales columns is debited to the accounts receivable account and credited to the sales account in the general ledger.

-- The total of cost of goods sold & inventory column is debited to cost of goods sold account and credited to inventory account in the general ledger.
+- The total of the cost of goods sold & inventory column is debited to the cost of goods sold account and credited to the inventory account in the general ledger.

 Example

-The following example illustrates how transactions are recorded in sales journal and how entries from sales journal are posted to individual accounts in accounts receivable subsidiary ledger and general ledger.
+The following example illustrates how transactions are recorded in a sales journal and how entries from there are posted to subsidiary and general ledgers.

 Sales journal with a “sales tax payable” column

-The sellers are usually instructed by governmental agencies to collect sales tax from customers on the sale of certain goods and services and send these taxes to the appropriate governmental agency.
-If a business is collecting sales tax, it is convenient to add a sales tax payable column to its sales journal to record the amount of sales tax collected from customers on each sale.
-An example of sales journal with a sales tax payable column is given below:
+The sellers are generally instructed by the government to collect sales tax from their customers on the sale of certain goods and services and send the same to the appropriate tax agency.
+If a business is collecting sales tax from customers, it is convenient to add a sales tax payable column to its sales journal.
+An example of the sales journal with a sales tax payable column is given below: